emetsger/notification-services/README.md

 ## Notification Recipients

-Who _receives_ a notification is a function of the type of `SubmissionEvent` handled by Notification Services (NS).
-However, there are ways the recipient list can be manipulated, discussed below.
+The recipient(s) of a notification (e.g. email) is a function of a `{Submission, SubmissionEvent}` tuple.
+After the recipient list has been determined, it can be manipulated as discussed below.

 ### Whitelist